pawelad/nba-rank/README.md

 so any improvements to HTML/CSS and UX in general are more then welcome.

 ## Authors
-Developed and maintained by by [Paweł Adamczak](https://github.com/pawelad).
+Developed and maintained by [Paweł Adamczak](https://github.com/pawelad).

 Released under [MIT License](LICENSE).